-Indications for Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS) and Chronic Myelogenous Leukemia (CML)
+Indications for Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS)

 AML - Background and Common Treatments.
 AML is the rapid accumulation of immature myeloid cells in the blood, resulting in a drop of the other cell types such as red blood cells and platelets.
 The expansion of immature monocytes leaves the patient unable to fight infection.
 If AML is left untreated, it usually results in death within three months.
 AML incidence increases with age, with more than 50% of the cases in people age 60 or older.
 AML is the most common acute leukemia in adults, and the National Cancer Institute estimates that approximately 20,000 new cases occur each year (Figure 3).
 The cure rate is between 5 to 15% in older adults, and those who cannot receive the standard course of chemotherapy have an average survival rate of five to ten months.
-The frontline low-intensity therapies for elderly AML patients are LDAC, decitabine or azacytidine (the latter two drugs are DNA hypomethylating agents).
-In November of 2018, the FDA approved venetoclax (a Bcl-2 inhibitor) for the newly diagnosed AML patients aged 75 years and older or adults who cannot be treated with intensive induction chemotherapy. venetoclax is used in combination with LDAC, decitabine or azacytidine.
+Prior to venetoclax approval, the frontline low-intensity therapies for elderly AML patients were LDAC, decitabine or azacytidine (the latter two drugs are DNA hypomethylating agents).
+The FDA recently granted approval of venetoclax (a Bcl-2 inhibitor) for the newly diagnosed AML patients aged 75 years and older or adults who cannot be treated with intensive induction chemotherapy.
+Venetoclax is used in combination with LDAC, decitabine or azacytidine.
 Mutation in the Bcl-2 binding domain, which reduces venetoclax's ability to bind to Bcl-2, has been linked with venetoclax resistance in CLL patients.
 Such venetoclax resistance may also occur in AML patients.
 AML remains an area of high unmet need for both the relapsed and the de novo elderly population who are typically ineligible for induction therapy.